kvsrohit/AirBNB-Boston/README.md

   - Host Response Time showed up as most important feature deciding the review ratings.
 Possibly due to the first impression effect.
   - This was followed by property type and cancellation policy.

+A detailed discussion can be found on my [medium.com story](https://medium.com/@khode.rohit/airbnb-hosting-in-boston-d08986371788)

 ## References
 1. https://www.kaggle.com/airbnb/boston